Charney Bassett, like most communities, suffered losses in the world wars. Six were killed in the First World War and one in the Second.

 Evacuees in WWII

-A family was evacuated from Lewisham in London to No14 Charney, now Brook Cottage.
+A family, Billings, was evacuated from Lewisham in London to No14 Charney, now Brook Cottage.
 Their story is given in Charney Life > Memories.

 Manor Farm World War II recollections – John Hobson: ‘Although no school-age evacuees were billeted with us, some of them would come down to the farm to ‘help’ or just watch the work.
 Watching the milking was always popular.
 They were far more worldly-wise than we village kids and half the time I didn’t really know what they were talking about although I pretended to.
 Adult evacuees were Mum’s preference.
 They included RAF officers’ families, some who were escaping the London bombing, and finally the Wallbridges.
 They had been missionaries in China before the war.’